Teresa Giudice’s Ripped Bikini Body Earns Raves From Jailed Husband

-Teresa Giudice, star of the Real Housewives of New Jersey, says her husband Joe is vry supportive of her bodybuilding, and is so proud of her rippling bikini body.
+Teresa Giudice, star of the Real Housewives of New Jersey, says her husband Joe is very supportive of her bodybuilding, and is so proud of her rippling bikini body.

 Teresa is in the best shape of her life at age 46, thanks to a healthy diet, yoga, and weightlifting workouts that have given her the sensational bikini she always wanted.